5 Queries

 Change the query type

-Open the query Customers Friesland in Design View.
+Open the Customers Friesland query in Design View.

 click OK.

 click Yes.
-The new table is created.
+The new table will be created.

 click Yes.